membraneframework/membrane_tutorials/basic_pipeline/6_OrderingBuffer.md

 end
 ```

-We will need to hold a list of ordered packets, as well as a sequence id of the packet, which most recently was sent through the output pad (we need to know if there are some packets missing between the last processed packet and the first packet in our ordered list).
+We will need to hold a list of ordered packets, as well as a sequence id of the packet, which most recently was sent through the output pad (we need to know if there are some packets missing between the last sent packet and the first packet in our ordered list).

 Handling demand is quite straightforward:
 ```Elixir